 A 90-minute concert featuring student talent from SMTD including instrumental soloists, dancers, actors, and chamber ensembles.
 Audience members may come and go between individual performances.
 This special event will be part of the U-M Bicentennial’s UMich200 Fall Festival.

-Olivia Block creates scores for orchestra and chamber groups, studio-based sound art compositions for releases and concerts, site-specific multi-speaker installations and sound design for cinema.
+Olivia Block creates scores for orchestra and chamber groups, studio-based sound art compositions for releases and concerts, site-specific multi-speaker installations, and sound design for cinema.
 Her compositions include field recordings, amplified objects, chamber and orchestral instruments, and electronic textures.
 Her current work reflects her interest in “utility” shortwave sounds, ethnographic sound, and listening practices.
-Feature articles about Block have been published in The Wire, NPR’s Morning Edition, MusicWorks, The Outdoor (Pitchfork), The Chicago Reader, Fluid Radio, and many others.
-Block tours internationally and resides in Chicago, IL.
-Her latest LP release,

-Resonance is an annual concert that celebrates the compositional works of those who identify as women in the electroacoustic music and digital media community.
+Resonance is an annual concert that celebrates the compositional works of women and non-binary artists in the electroacoustic music and digital media community.
 This year features Olivia Block, media artist and composer, and works by students from the Department of Performing Arts Technology.